Epidemic and pandemic preparedness

 In this century alone, the world has seen deadly regional outbreaks of ebola, Middle East respiratory syndrome (MERS) and yellow fever, among many others.
 And virtually every person on our planet has been affected by the direct or secondary impacts of the COVID-19 pandemic.

 The IFRC and our 192 National Societies have long focused on helping people prepare for, respond to and recover from health emergencies.

 We know that epidemics begin and end in communities.
 Communities are the first to notice when an unusual health event is occurring, and the last to stop feeling its impacts.

-That’s why our work is grounded in local action: equipping communities and local first responders with the skills to recognise and respond to public health threats.
+That’s why our work is grounded in local action: equipping communities and local first responders with the skills to recognize and respond to public health threats.
 For instance, it was a trained Somaliland Red Crescent volunteer who detected, reported and isolated the first case of COVID-19 in the country.